 Is Your Bail Ammount Affordable?

-When your pretrial judge sets a defendant’s bail amount, the goal is to prevent the said defendant from skipping bail.
+When your pretrial judge sets a defendant’s bail amount, the goal is to prevent the defendant from skipping bail.
 Judges often set bail high to accomplish that goal.
-Courts return the entire bail amount once the defendant has met all of their required court appearances and trial dates.
+Courts return the entire bail amount once the defendant has met their required court appearances and trial dates.
 So, usually, setting bail high works exceptionally well to deter people from skipping bail.

 Unfortunately, the amount needed to act as a deterrent is often well above the average defendant’s pay grade.
 In other words, bail is usually so high that almost nobody can afford it.
 If you can provide your bail amount, then you should pay your way.
 However, if you’re in the same boat as most pretrial defendants, you won’t be able to pay your way.
 Luckily, that is precisely why bail bonds companies like us here at ABC Bail Bonds exist: to help people pay bail without forcing themselves into the poorhouse.